d12frosted/elpa-mirror/gnu/vertico-readme.txt

   `package-install'.
 After installation, you can activate the global minor mode with `M-x vertico-mode'.
 In order to configure Vertico and other packages in your init.el, you may want to take advantage of `use-package'.
-I recommend to give Orderless completion a try, which is different from the prefix TAB completion used by the basic default completion system or in shells.
 Here is an example configuration:

   ┌────
   │ ;; Enable vertico